andrewringler/git-annex-turtle/developer-notes.md

  * quiting from menubar icon should quit running git processes too
  * during a full-scan process memory spikes for git-annex-turtle process, and does not seem to return after some period of time, possibly memory leak here?
  * various timing issues with Queries related to parsing new information from git commits, probably need to switch to SQL (instead of CoreData), use transactions, or time updates more carefully in concert with analyzing git commits, see https://www.raywenderlich.com/167743/sqlite-swift-tutorial-getting-started, https://github.com/stephencelis/SQLite.swift
- * occasionally all my sidebar favorites and settings disappear, then re-appear on reboot.
-Perhaps from too frequent restarting of Finder?
  * Test with v6 repos
  * Test with git annex watch
  * some process is adding just filenames (not complete relative paths) to the database, verify fixed?
  * occasional UI lockup (IE menubar icon doesn't work) when manual terminal git tasks are running concurrently with git-annex-turtle, verify fixed?

+## Bugs, can't fix?
- * after a git annex get if we already have an item highlighted the Finder thumb preview doesn't update? possible to do that? or is there just a delay?
+ * after a git annex get if we already have an item highlighted the Finder thumb preview doesn't update?
+Finder bug?
- * running git-annex-turtle from XCode in debug mode uses and registers finder sync extensions at ~/Library/Developer/Xcode/DerivedData/, but production app installed to /Applications/git-annex-turtle.app wants to use the finder sync extension in the .app bundle.
-This creates errors on launch.
-Perhaps the production Finder sync extension needs a different name, so they don't collide?
-Cleanup of the debug extension is difficult since involves removing the extension using `pluginkit -m -v -i com.andrewringler.git-annex-mac.git-annex-finder` to find the path of the extension we are using, removing that extension with pluginkit -r <full path>, then rebooting
+ * occasionally all my sidebar favorites and settings disappear, then re-appear on reboot.
+Perhaps from too frequent restarting of Finder?

 ## Not greats, should fix & UX issues
  * don't process command requests if older than 2-seconds, IE they should only ever be immediate responses to user actions, LOG if older than 2-seconds since this should never happen